jozefg/drafts/flavors-of-tt.md

 functions by applying them all we have to do is specify that they behave equally on application

      v x = v' x ∈ B (x ∈ A)
     ————————————————————————
       v = v' ∈ Π x : A. B

-Equality is determined on a per type basis by induction over the type.
+Equality is determined on a per type basis.
+Furthermore, it's allowed to use the equality of smaller types in its definition.
 This means that when defining equality for `Π x : A. B` we get to use the equalities for `A` and `B`!
-We proceed in this fashion, defining rules on a per-type basis with induction(-recursion).
+We make no attempt to maintain either decidability or uniform complexity in the collections of terms specified by `_ = _ ∈ _` as we did with `≡`.
 As another example, let's have a look at the equality type.

      A = A'  a = a' ∈ A  b = b' ∈ A
      ————————————————————————————————